H90HSORH0J30JHDSRH/Windows_Optimisation_Scripts/README.md

-Please extract the .bat file from the folder upon downloading.
-I recommend that you close and save all your open work before running the script as the script will restart your computer.
-I recommend that you make a backup of any critical files before running this script.
+These are device cleanup scripts that I have created to optimise and restore the maximum performance of Windows 10/ Windows 11 PCs with minimal intervention.

+There are two different scripts, the "User-Optimiser" will remove old temporary files and junk that is associated with the user account that has initialised the script, the "System_Optimiser" will remove any system files and junk whilst keeping the user data intact.

+I recommend that you run both scripts for maximum effectiveness in restoring the performance and smooth operation of your computer system, I recommend that you run the "System_Optimiser" first.

+When downloading the file you may be asked are you sure you want to keep the file, to do this:

+Click on the 3 dots next to the file
+Click on "Keep".
+Click on "Show More".
+Click on "Keep Anyway".

-I take no legal responsibility for the outcomes that occur because of running the script.
+I take no legal responsibility for the outcomes that occur as a result of running the script.